This post may contain affiliate links which will not change your price but will share some commission. Please read my privacy policy.

 Pesto Making Tips

-HOW TO MAKE PROSCIUTTO PASTA
+HOW TO MAKE PESTO PROSCIUTTO PASTA

-1. Preheat the oven to 400° F and arrange the prosciutto in a single layer on a foiled baking sheet.
+Step 1.
+Preheat the oven and arrange the prosciutto in a single layer on a foiled baking sheet.
+Bake for 10-12 minutes, flipping halfway through, until the prosciutto is nice and crispy.
+Let it cool, then chop into pieces.

 WHAT DOES BLANCHING MEAN AND HOW DO I DO IT?